101 Unique Blog Post Ideas to Grab

 82. The Best Ways to Succeed on Google+

 What kinds of content do work on Google+.
 How to engage to get a lot people to react.
-How to share links to get the most credit SMO and SEO wise.
+How to share links to get the most traction both in search and the social site itself.

 83. A Plan for Earning Links from Disgruntled Customers